Getting Results for a Better Tomorrow

 Over the years as a State Representative, Ken has leveraged his background to provide more support for mental health services to children, law enforcement, women (before and after pregnancy) and addicts.
 Some of these bills include:

-Finally, after several years of trying to drive medication costs down, we passed SB 188 that will help lower these costs by allowing patient pharmacy choice, ensure patient pharmacy access, and guarantee fair pharmacy reimbursements.
+Finally, he will continue to work on lowering pharmaceutical costs by allowing patient pharmacy choice, ensure patient pharmacy access, and guarantee fair pharmacy reimbursements.

 In looking at the future, Ken will continue to look for opportunities to further reduce the cost of drug prescriptions, strengthen mental health programs, improve transport ambulatory care, and to enhance the doctor-patient relationship.